 And there I’ve been told that they didn’t have any scooters at all, cause container with new models didn’t arrive.
 How Papineau place could possibly sell me a scooter is a big question.

-I gave them my name to put on the waiting list, but it didn’t take too long and they called me back in a month or so.
+I put my name on the waiting list, but it didn’t take too long and they called me back in a month or so.

-Now, one summer and 700 km later I’m still a happy owner of the Scootterre and ready to share my thoughts.
+Now, one summer and 700 km later I’m still a happy owner of the Scootterre and here is my review:

-1. Scootterre scooters use Supreme gas instead of Regular, it’s a bit pricier, but it still costs just C$3-C$5 for every 100-150km, unless oil prices rise dramatically.
+- Scootterre scooter 😀 use Supreme gas instead of Regular, it’s a bit pricier, but it still costs just C$3-C$5 for every 100-150km, unless prices will rise dramatically.

-6. My top speed was 80km/h in the Atwater tunnel when going down! 🙂
+- My top speed was 80 km/h in the Atwater tunnel when going down! 🙂

-9. Basket at the back is very convenient to put second a helmet or some picnic stuff.
+- Basket at the back is very convenient to put a second helmet or some picnic food/stuff.

 - Doing groceries by scooter is fast and

 furiousfun unless you need to buy a lot.

 - Parking in downtown is much easier now, that’s one of the reasons I bought the scooter.
 You still need to check parking signs, but there is always a little spot here and there to tie your steel pony. 😀